-DHCF shall initially certify a new agency providing this service for one year.
-Renewal of that certification shall be conducted at least once every three (3) years.
+DHCF will initially certify a new case management agency for one year.
+Renewal of that certification will be conducted at least once every three (3) years.
 DHCF has the authority to conduct an on-site visit when a concern is identified during a complaint, incident report, internal referral, or at DHCFs discretion.